Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Introduction

-In this article, we consider the $(2+1)$ dimensional version of the model.
+In this article, we consider the $(2+1)$ dimensional version of the Gross-Neveu model.
 The model is interesting as it has a nontrivial phase structure and can be solved exactly in the large $N$ limit.
-The model has been studied in the context of graphene in \cite{ebertPhaseTransitionsHexagonal2016, zhukovskyPhaseStructureGeneralized2015}.
-The papers explores the phase structure of this model in the mean field approximation.
-In the paper \cite{ebert_thermodynamics_2019} the authors used Beth Uhlenbeck approach introduced in \cite{blaschke_generalized_2014} to go beyond mean field.
-The paper focuses solely on the theoretical aspect and does not include any numerical calculations.
-In this article we bridge that gap and explore the model numerically in both mean field and beyond mean field.
-We also include the finite momentum effect on the polarisation function and include an analytical formula (see appendix \ref{app:imaginary_part}) for the imaginary part of the polarisation function.
+The model has been studied in the context of graphene in \cite{Ebert:2015hva, Zhukovsky:2015ncz}.
+These works explored the phase structure of this model in the mean field approximation.
+Recently, in Ref. \cite{Ebert:2018dzs} the authors used the Beth-Uhlenbeck approach introduced in \cite{Blaschke:2013zaa} for the $(3+1)$ dimensional case to go beyond the mean field.
+The paper focuses solely on the theoretical aspects and does not include any numerical calculations.
+In this article, we bridge that gap and explore the model numerically in both the mean field and beyond the mean field approximations.
+We also include the finite momentum effect on the polarisation function and include an analytical formula for the imaginary part of the polarisation function.

-In the next section we introduce the model.
-The third section is dedicated to the application of the mean field approximation method to this model.
+The paper is organized as follows.
+In the next section, we introduce the model.
+Section \ref{sec:mfa} is dedicated to the application of the mean field approximation method to this model.
 It explores the phase diagram and thermodynamical quantities at the level of this approximation.
-In fourth section, we introduce Beth-Uhlenbeck approach to go beyond mean field.
-In this section, we describe excitonic bound states, phase shifts, pressure and Landau damping.
-Finally, in the last section we summarise the results.
+In section \ref{sec:bu}, we introduce Beth-Uhlenbeck approach to go beyond the mean field.
+In this section, we describe excitonic bound states, phase shifts, pressure, and Landau damping.
+Finally, in the last section, we present our Conclusions.